DimitrovViktor/Custom-Homepage/README.md

 # Custom Homepage - Kett

 A Linux-inspired browser homepage with CLI-style interaction using a custom terminal interface.
-Newer versions of the homepage will not be CLI-styled (currently in development).
+Newer versions of the homepage will not be CLI-styled (currently has only basic features such as bookmarks and color+config customization).

 ![Main Interface](https://github.com/user-attachments/assets/fce048df-5185-48ef-961c-cd173f694688)